Refrigerators

 - in cooling mode

-- the velocity of the air blowing into the room when the device is operated in either mode
+- Determine the velocity of the air blowing out of the heat pump tested above when operated in either mode.

 solution

 Heat pumps are basically refrigerators.
-They extract heat from somewhere cold (QC) and deposit it to somewhere hot by doing work on a fluid called a refrigerant.
-The heat deposited to the hot side (QH) is greater than the heat removed from the cold side (QC) because of the conversion of mechanical work (W) to heat.
+They extract heat from somewhere cold (QC) and deposit it to somewhere hot (QH) by doing work (W) on a fluid called a refrigerant.
 From the law of conservation of energy we get…

 QH = QC + W

+This shows that the heat deposited on the hot side is greater than the heat removed from the cold side.
 Use this equation twice.
 In the winter, the hot side is indoors.
 In the summer, the hot side is outdoors.
-Since the time is one hour in each term, there's no reason to write that unit.

-The real coefficient of performance is defined by an equation…
+The real coefficient of performance is defined by the equation…

 COPreal = Q W Where…

-heating mode COPreal = QH W COPreal = 7.9 MJ 2.67 MJ cooling mode COPreal = QC W COPreal = 10 MJ 2.92 MJ These numbers make sense as they are both greater than one.
-The COP for heating mode always has to be greater than one since the heat deposited on the hot side is always greater than the work.
-The COP for cooling mode is almost always greater than one for devices you'd be willing to spend money on.
-It's been like this since the 1950s at least.
-That's just because of good engineering.
+heating mode COPreal = QH W COPreal = 7.90 MJ 2.67 MJ cooling mode COPreal = QC W COPreal = 10.00 MJ 2.92 MJ These numbers make sense as they are both greater than 1.
+The COP for heating mode always has to be greater than 1 since the heat deposited on the hot side is always greater than the work done.
+The COP for cooling mode is almost always greater than 1 for devices you'd be willing to spend money on.
+(It's been like this since the 1950s, as far as I can tell.)

-The ideal coefficient of performance is defined by an equation…
+The ideal coefficient of performance is defined by the equation…

 COPideal = T TH − TC Where…

 T = the temperature on the controlled side TH = the temperature on the hotter side TC = the temperature on the colder side Substitute carefully and compute.
-The temperatures need to be in kelvin for the math to work out right (22 °C = 295 K, −2 °C = 271 K, 34 °C = 307 K).
+The temperatures need to be in kelvin for the math to work out right (12 °C = 290 K, 21 °C = 294 K, 27 °C = 300 K, 35 °C = 308 K).

 qV = ∆V = A∆s = Av ∆t ∆t Solve for speed.
 Replace area with length times width.